-United Way of West Florida (UWWF) Mini Grants are available to grassroots nonprofits meeting needs in underreached communities.
+United Way of West Florida (UWWF) Mini Grants are available to grassroots nonprofits serving under-reached communities.
 Mini Grant funding can only be used for capacity-building efforts.
-This funding will be used to strengthen the structure of a nonprofit to sustain services offered within the community.
+This funding will be used to strengthen the nonprofit's structure to sustain services offered in the community.

 The maximum funding available is up to $5,000 per nonprofit.